XenitAB/xenitab.github.io/blog/2022-11-21-golang-memory-dump.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-In kubernetes 1.23 the new API ephemeral containers went in to beta and in 1.25 it became stable.
+In kubernetes 1.23 the new ephemeral containers API went in to beta and in 1.25 it became stable.

-Ephemeral containers or debug containers which is also known as, makes it's possible to attach a container to a already running pod without restarting it.
+Ephemeral containers or debug containers as it is also known as, makes it's possible to inject a container into an already running pod without restarting it.

-This is extremely useful when you want to debug your application since they can contain debugging tools that you don't to have in your application container.
+This is very useful when you want to debug your application since the ephemeral container can provide tools that you don't want in your application container.

 In this post I thought we could go trough how to profile a running container in Kubernetes.